 Before coronavirus hit, it wasn’t infrequent for many in society to occasionally find themselves in dire need of a cash infusion.
 There are numerous situations that can arise suddenly that demand unusually large sums, whether it be a medical event, a job loss, or a debt taken on.
-After the onslaught of COVID-19, however, there are few among us indeed who haven’t felt the squeeze at one point.
+After the onslaught of COVID-19, however, there are few among us indeed who hasn’t felt the squeeze at one point.
 Most of us probably wished that there was such a thing as apps that loan you money…oh, wait.

-Taking out high interest and payday loans isn’t an uncommon practice in the United States, but many lenders are predatory, and last-minute and risk-based loans tend to have high interest rates anyway.
+Taking out high-interest and payday loans isn’t an uncommon practice in the United States, but many lenders are predatory, and last-minute and risk-based loans tend to have high-interest rates anyway.
 It can be difficult to choose the best line of credit among brick-and-mortar locations.

 That’s where today’s advanced technology comes in.
 The powers that be have created the ultimate blessing in the time of social distancing and beyond: money that can be accessed via mobile phone.
-This article will cover 9 of the front running apps that loan you money in a pinch.
+This article will cover 9 of the front-running apps that loan you money in a pinch.
 We hope that you utilize these resources as a complete last resort – and only when you have depleted your emergency savings.

 Financial Professional is committed to helping people of all ages grow their financial IQ.
 Whether you want to learn to manage your own money or foray into the not-so-scary world of investing, we have the knowledge and tools to help you get started.

 If you don’t yet have industry professionals handling your portfolio, we can help!
 Check out Financial Professional’s investment marketplace, where we partner with some of the best in the business to help find the right investment for you.

 The following apps we detail are alternatives to traditional payday loans.
 We will also quickly cover some alternatives to our alternatives, listed below.
 But first, a quick introduction to the predatory world of payday loans and how they extort money from their prey.